A Tale of Two-U(1) Axion Models: Conclusion and Discussion

 In one-axion solutions, additional $Z_2$ symmetry keeps $\theta=\theta'$ to solve the strong $CP$ problem.
 In two-axion solutions, two chiral $U(1)$s (either $U(1)_{PQ}$ or $U(1)_A$) have to be introduced.
 As a consequence, there always exists an invisible light axion and a heavy axion.

 Using the diagram method, we find two new mixed solutions.
 In Model A, the spontaneous breaking of $U(1)_{PQ}$ symmetry is triggered by the scalar potential, independent of the confinement of the hidden QCD, and the axion-photon couplings $g_{{a_\text{phy}}\gamma\gamma}^{UV}$ and the light axion decay constant $F_{a_\text{phy}}$ are both inversely proportional to the difference of anomalous charges $|m-n|$.
-In Model B, the $U(1)_{PQ}$ is induced by the confinement of the hidden QCD, and $g_{{a_\text{phy}}\gamma\gamma}^{UV}$ is independent of the anomaly coefficient $n$ of $Q'$ while $F_{a_\text{phy}}$ is inversely proportional to $|n|$.
+In Model B, the $U(1)_{PQ}$ is induced by the confinement of the hidden QCD, and $g_{{a_\text{phy}}\gamma\gamma}^{UV}$ is independent of the anomaly coefficient $n$ of $Q'$, which is different with the QCD axion and normal two-axion models.
+The decay constant $F_{a_\text{phy}}$ is inversely proportional to $|n|$.
 At low energy scales, it is hard to distinguish this light axion from the QCD axion, even extending to multi-$U(1)$ symmetries and multi-gauge interactions.
 However, this kind of solutions could be probed by detecting particles at the hidden QCD scale.
 Those heavy particles may leave some hints in cosmology and at the colliders.

 \acknowledgments We would like to thank Qing-Hong Cao and Shou-hua Zhu for valuable discussions and their support.
 D.H. is supported in part by the National Science Foundation of China under Grants No. 11635001, 11875072.
 H.R.J is supported in part by the National Science Foundation of China under Grant Nos.
 11725520, 11675002, 11635001.
 H.L.L and J.H.Y. are supported by the National Science Foundation of China (NSFC) under Grants No. 11875003.
 M.L.X. is supported by the National Natural Science Foundation of China (NSFC) under grant No.2019M650856 and the 2019 International Postdoctoral Exchange Fellowship Program.
 J.H.Y. is also supported by the National Science Foundation of China (NSFC) under Grants No. 11947302.